ronnymees/course-object-oriented-programming-with-cpp/docs/d-object-oriented-programming/04-composition/README.md

 While a clear distinction is made here between aggregation and composition, it is not always done so in practice.
 In practice, one does often speak of composition even if he/she were to mean aggregation.
 As a result this course may also use the word composition where aggregation is meant.
 Of course in cases where a clear distinction is needed, the correct term will be used.

-::: definition Definition - Association, Composition and Aggregation To sum it up association is a very generic term used to represent when one class uses the functionalities provided by another class.
+::: insight Definition - Association, Composition and Aggregation To sum it up association is a very generic term used to represent when one class uses the functionalities provided by another class.
 It is sayed it's a composition if one parent class object owns another child class object and that child class object cannot meaningfully exist without the parent class object.
 If it can then it is called aggregation.
 :::